-We Fund Quality of Life Research
+We Shape and Fund Quality of Life Research

 Dr. Angela Ridgel of Kent State University will develop and test SMART (Speed Manipulated Adaptive Rehabilitation Therapy) cycling.
 Her team will develop a computerized model for use in a SMART controller that can be mounted on the chassis of a stationary motorized bike.
 This controller will use biomechanical data from the rider to automatically adjust bike...Read More